Notes on the Geography of The United Kingdom: London 1: Older Docks

 The side of the church proper.
-Plans for the tower and spire were abandoned in 1939.
+Plans for a tower and spire were abandoned in 1939.

 The arresting interior, mostly brick but highlighted by the alternation of red and black.
 Pevsner writes of its "Ruskinian toughness exaggerated by the huge blocks of uncarved stone where capitals and corbels were left unfinished" (5:500).
-The round or wheel window may have been intended to attract people from the adjoining workhouse, now the site of Oswell House, a midrise apartment block.
+The round or wheel window once overlooked a workhouse replaced now by Oswell House, a midrise apartment block.

 A block to the north of the church, a canal survives near the mostly filled London Dock, whch was connected to St. Katharine's.
 The drydocked ships at the right are metal replicas, built to attract children and their parents to a shopping center built in the adjoining tobacco warehouse.
 The center failed, and the ships were inaccessible as of 2011.